 Conferring of Honorary Degrees

 The tradition of bestowing honorary degrees began in European universities in the Middle Ages.
-In the seventeenth and eighteenth centuries there were few special awards given at Harvard; the first true honorary degree is generally considered to be the Master of Arts conferred in 1753 on Benjamin Franklin, and in April 1776, the governing boards of Harvard awarded an honorary Doctor of Laws to General George Washington.
+In the seventeenth century there were very few special awards given at Harvard.
+In 1692, William Brattle, John Leverett, and Increase Mather received ceremonial sacred theology degrees for their stewardship of Harvard College.
+However, recognizing the contributions to the world outside of the University, the first true Harvard honorary degree awarded is generally considered to be the Master of Arts conferred in 1753 on Benjamin Franklin.
+Also notable, in April of 1776, the governing boards of Harvard awarded an honorary Doctor of Laws to General George Washington.
 Today the governing boards grant as honorary degrees the Master of Arts (A.M.) and Doctor of Laws (LL.D.), the Doctor of Science (S.D.), Doctor of Humane Letters (L.H.D.), Doctor of Literature (Litt.D.), Doctor of Music (Mus.D.), Doctor of Divinity (D.D.), and Doctor of Arts (Art.D.).